GT001/TOP-Rock-Paper-Scissors/README.md

-# TOP-Rock-Paper-Scissors
-Odin Project Assignment
+# The Odin Project - Rock, Paper, Scissors Console Version

-Goal Create the Android Logo using CSS
+Goal: Create the Android Logo using CSS